LiorSinai/MapProjections.jl/readme.md

 - Holes are currently not supported in `Plots.Shape`.
 The scripts only plot the outline of holes.
 This is for example evident with Lesotho which is effectively plotted twice: once in South Africa and once for Lesotho itself.
 - Azimuthal equidistant:
-  - Antarctica is inverted for `84.1°<lat0<90°`.
+  - Forward: Antarctica is inverted for `84.1°<lat0<90°`.
 A fix is implemented for the common use case of 90°.
 - Robinson:
-  - Boundary maps: country polygons need to be split for `long0≠0`.
+  - Forward: country polygons need to be split for `long0≠0`.
-  - Inverse equations do not give the desired results for `long0≠0`.
-A fix is to bound the longitude to between -180° and 180° but this creates continues maps.
+  - Inverse: these do not  give the desired results for `long0≠0`.
+A fix is to bound the longitude to between -180° and 180° but this creates continuous maps.
 A recommendation is instead to shift the centre of image using `MapProjections.recentre`.
 - Tranverse Mercator:
-  - Extended boundary maps have artifacts for `-171°<long0<-140°`.
+  - Forward: boundary maps have artifacts for `-171°<long0<-140°`.
 The artifacts lie outside the recommended range of ±15°.